PeterLangPersonal/marztest/README.md

 You must develop a component to display the product name, product id and the product display image for each image.
 You can develop this component any way you wish (NOTE the current style system uses tailwind it is STRONGLY advised you use this style system).
 Then you will use this component to display all the products found in the database that are active.
 You will implemente this page at `webapp/src/pages/ProductsPage/ProductsPage.tsx`.

+Because of how the system was designed with pretty strict typing, I decided against trying to make the components reusable as some of the functionality is specialized for orders such as displaying the id for customers and products.
+If I were to have generalized components rather than make new ones, I could have designed it to pass in the child elements instead, then replaced OrderID, ProductID, etc with a nondescript ID property.
+Doing so would allow me to only reference the item's ID within components, making them highly reusable.

 ### Step 2: api.products

 You must develop a products micro-service containing an endpoint with the following prefix `/api/products/` that returns a json object with the content needed to display the products on the products page.
 This micro-service MUST run in its own container and the container must be added to the docker compose file, and you must include the instructution on how to setup the new micro-service in this file.
 You must also modify nginx to direct the traffic to your new endpoint, see `nginx.conf` for details.
 (You can implement this micro-service however you like, i.e. any language or framework of your choosing).

+Aside from buliding the image for the service, no additional work should be required.

 ### Step 3: mariadb